Read guidance on the Annual Course Review for the current academic year.

 - Schools to determine timescales for SEC consideration of ACR reports

-- Completed School Level Summary report to be submitted to Educational Enhancement by Monday 16 January 2023.
-Email email@example.com.
+- completed School Level Summary report to be submitted to Educational Enhancement by Wednesday 17 April 2024 (email to email@example.com)

 Full details of how to submit reports will be provided shortly.

-Further guidance on how to complete the ACR can be found in the ACR Review handbook [PDF 264KB].
+Further guidance on how to complete the ACR can be found in the ACR Review handbook [PDF 429KB].

 Data for the ACR Process